codinguncut/jsbochs/README.md

 ## Status

-I have managed to get the code barely running under javascript.
+The code runs flawlessly under javascript.
+The only issue is that it runs at 1MIPS instead of native 30MIPS.

-The speed is horrendously slow and I have almost no output options yet, but it is generally running.
+Also, I have almost no output options yet.

 This git repo is currently my work bench and a bastadization of the original bochs code.
 I have removed all files that were not absolutely necessary for compilation in order to get my bearings.